catalyst-cooperative/open-energy-data-for-all/episodes/introduction.md

 :::::::: challenge

-#### Discussion: challenges in finding data
+#### Discussion: struggles in finding data

 Think of a time you tried to find a dataset for an energy research project.
-What was one unexpected difficulty that came up as you were trying to find an appropriate dataset to answer your research question?
+What was one unexpected difficulty that came up?
+If finding your own research data isn't something you've done yet, think about where you would start.
+How would you decide whether or not a particular dataset was appropriate for your research question?
 Share with a peer.

 ::::::::

-Our research goal in this course is **TODO**.
 In conducting open research, it is best to start right at the beginning, with how we choose our datasets.
+This is not something we'll cover in detail anywhere else, but we can give some rough guidelines here.
-Consider the following questions:
+Consider the following attributes of a potential data source:

 - **Relevancy:** Does the data contain the variables you need to answer your question?
 Does the spatial and temporal scale of the data match your research needs?
 For example, data at the utility level probably won't be sufficient to answer questions about boiler-level operations.
-- **Licensing:** People often assume that any content they can download from the internet is freely available for use.
-By default, all creative works are protected by copyright – “All rights reserved” means that nobody can legally use or republish data.
-Standardized, open licenses are how a creator gives the public legal permission to use their work, while retaining some control.
+- **Licensing:** People often assume that any content they can download from the internet is freely available for use, but this is not true.
+By default, all creative works are protected by copyright, and if you try to republish something copyrighted, you can run into trouble.
+If a specific license is set for a dataset, sometimes that might make it free to use, and other times it might set some additional restrictions.
-Some licenses might impose additional restrictions - e.g., prohibiting commercial use, or prohibiting processing and republishing the data as part of a new dataset.
 Verify that a dataset's license meets your needs as soon as possible in the research process.
 - **Documentation:** Is the data published with descriptions of any processing done or notable caveats, explanations of variable definitions, and contact information for any further questions?
 - **Level and type of processing:** The more processed a dataset is, the more you're